stevetodman/chd/docs/ops/event-retention.md

 });
 ```

-Deploy the function and wire it to a daily Scheduled Trigger inside the Supabase dashboard.
+Deploy the function and assign a daily Scheduled Trigger to mirror the cron-based workflow.
-This matches the cron-based workflow and keeps retention automated even without `pg_cron`.